Littlehampton Seafront Design Scheme

 Image shows a toilet block made up of a variety of coloured doors, pink, purple, yellow, blue and green, it also displays an enclosed tree featured in the centre of the circular seating area.

-Things will look a little different this summer as we prepare to start work on rejuvenation, with a range of new facilities and an enhanced landscape.
-Please check back for latest updates.
+Work is underway on the rejuvenation which will include a range of new facilities and enhanced landscape.
+Please check back for the latest updates.
 Thank you for your patience.

 Phasing plans